 Response: The following addresses this situation from the wife's point of view because that is who is asking the question.
-If the husband was asking the question, the answer would be the same.
+If the husband was asking the question about his wife, the answer would be the same.
 Also, my response addresses how to solve problems in the relationship.
 Attitudes such as “women shouldn't have to change to get along with men” are not conducive to solving problems because effective communication requires respecting the other person and involves focusing on how to achieve the desired outcome.
 Refusing to change behavior while focusing on blaming the other leads to stalemates and doesn't solve problems.

 Assuming the husband's statement is passive-aggressive (PA), "I don't want to fight about this!" is a controlling trap because it allows the wife only two choices: drop the subject or continue to pursue.
 He actually is saying "I don't want to talk about this" so if she discontinues the conversation his controlling behavior is rewarded by getting what he wants.
 However, if she continues to pursue, he can shift all the blame on her by accusing her of "fighting."
 She has tried to explain that she is only wanting to talk but since the real meaning of his statement is "I don't want to talk about this" any conversation is viewed from his perspective as fighting.
 A perfect trap.